Home / Learn Bulgarian / Living in Bulgaria

 5

-OpiFluent was built for exactly this kind of niche-language journey: it teaches the Cyrillic alphabet, gives you AI voice conversations in Bulgarian, and explains grammar in English, French or Russian.
+OpiFluent was built for this kind of niche-language journey: it teaches the Cyrillic alphabet, gives you AI voice conversations in Bulgarian, and explains grammar in English or French.
 If you are weighing your options, compare the field in our roundup of the best apps for niche languages.

 Frequently Asked Questions